-Prior to becoming a researcher I spent 10 years designing and developing systems for public and private sector organisations.
+I have over 14 years experience designing and developing systems for public and private sector organisations.
 These include the National Health Service (South Staffordshire and Shropshire Foundation Trust, Burton Hospitals, The Regional Capacity Management Team), education (Birmingham Metropolitan College), councils (Staffordshire, Birmingham and Wolverhampton), retail (Argos Direct, Bibendum Wines Ltd) and video games (WaterMelon Corp).

-I worked in the NHS for five years developing mental health systems at both a local and regional level.
+For five of those years I worked developing mental health systems at both a local and regional level.
 These systems served over 1.5 million service users.
 I am a champion of free healthcare and proud to have worked in the NHS.

 In addition to my developer and research actives.
 I have worked as part of NHS England’s Digital Innovation and Adoption in Psychological Therapies Expert Reference Group (D-IAPT ERG) tasked with helping the NHS to adopt digital technologies within its psychological therapy IAPT services and also contributed to the Topol Review which looks at the digital future of mental healthcare and its workforce.